mrazomej/phd/src/chapter_02/section_05_results.md

 bars denote the $95\%$ credible region of the parameter value distribution.
 Error bars not visible are smaller than the size of the marker.
-The Python code [(`ch2_fig05.py`)](https://github.com/RPGroup-PBoC/mwc_induction/blob/master/code/figures/fig5.py) used to generate this figure can be found on the original paper [GitHub repository.](https://github.com/RPGroup-PBoC/mwc_induction)](ch2_fig05){#fig:ch2_fig05 short-caption="Comparison of predictions against measured and inferred data"}
+The Python code [(`ch2_fig05.py`)](https://github.com/RPGroup-PBoC/mwc_induction/blob/master/code/figures/fig5.py) used to generate this figure can be found on the original paper's [GitHub repository.](https://github.com/RPGroup-PBoC/mwc_induction)](ch2_fig05){#fig:ch2_fig05 short-caption="Comparison of predictions against measured and inferred data"}